Free Hyperboloidal Evolution of the Einstein-Maxwell-Klein-Gordon System: Maxwell's Equations

 \subsection{Adapted Maxwell's Equations}

 Following \cite{bona_elements_2009}, we shall use an adapted version of Maxwell's equations that reads:

-where $k$ is a constant to control the evolution of $\Psi$. $\Psi$ can be interpreted as the numerical deviation from the Poisson constraint associated with Maxwell's equations.
+where $k$ is a constant to control the evolution of $\Psi$ and in the simulations shown in this paper it will be set to 1. $\Psi$ can be interpreted as the numerical deviation from the Poisson constraint associated with Maxwell's equations.
 Together with \eqref{eq:maxwellelectric}, this gives the evolution equations for the electric field and for $\Psi$:

 where $D_i$ is the covariant derivative defined from $\gamma_{ij}$, $K$ is the conformally rescaled trace of the extrinsic curvature and $\alpha = \Omega \tilde{\alpha}$.
 While these expressions are written tensorially, the magnetic field $\bar{B}^i$ has been set to 0. $\tilde{j}^i$ and $\tilde{q}_{\text{dens.}}$ come from the 3+1 decomposition of the four-current $\tilde{J}^\mu$: